emqx/emqx-docs/en_US/data-integration/schema-registry.md

 ##### `schema_encode_and_tag`

-This function uses a locally registered Avro schema and an external CSR schema name and subject to encode a payload (already in internal map format) and tags the resulting payload with a schema ID.
+This function uses a locally registered Avro schema, an external CSR schema name, and a subject to encode a payload (already in internal map format), and to tag the resulting payload with a schema ID.
 The schema ID comes from registering the local schema to CSR.

 Example: